-This course provides a basis for role transition of the healthcare professional to the bachelor's degree student and provides opportunity for exploration of the many dimensions of professional practice.
-The focus will include identification and analysis of current issues facing healthcare disciplines and their scope of practice, the conceptual basis for healthcare practice, and the outlook for healthcare services.
+This course focuses on the myriad of issues and knowledge required to develop as a professional in health care practice.
+The course is designed to prepare healthcare professionals with the competencies critical for success in their current and future roles within their professions.
+The concept of Professionalism will be examined and discussed through many viewpoints.
+A variety of topics pertaining to roles as a healthcare professional will be explored.
 The course includes an introduction to information literacy and writing skills.
 Class sessions and course assignments are designed to foster critical thinking skills.
 During this course, the students are required to complete a credentialing profile.
-Detailed instruction of the mandatory credentialing is found in the College of Health Professions HSC Student program site.
+Detailed instruction of the mandatory credentialing is found in the College of Health Professions HSC Student organization site.
 There is a private vendor's fee associated with the credentialing process and is the financial responsibility of the student.
 Completed credentialing is mandatory for students to continue with HSC core course selection.

-Prerequisite: 60 lower level credits, ENG 310 highly recommended .
+Prerequisite: HSC Major Pre-Requisite -60 lower level credits, and ENG 310.